Donkey Kong Jungle Beat: Gameplay

 Donkey Kong Jungle Beat is a 2.5D platform game.
 Like previous Donkey Kong games, the player controls the gorilla Donkey Kong through a series of side-scrolling levels.
-It features a simple plot: Donkey Kong sets out on a journey to defeat a series of evil kings and conquer the jungle.
+It features a simple plot: Donkey Kong sets out on a journey to defeat a series of evil kings attempting to conquer the jungle.
 While it is compatible with a traditional GameCube controller, Jungle Beat is designed for use with the DK Bongos, a controller that resembles a pair of bongo drums and was previously used for the Donkey Konga (2003) music game.
 Hitting the individual drums causes Donkey Kong to move; the player hits both drums to jump and claps in front of the DK Bongos' built-in microphone to send a shockwave.
 The player uses these controls to perform backflips, slap the terrain, swing on vines, and jump between walls.

 As the player starts the game, they select a kingdom to explore; there are 16 kingdoms in total, which become available as the campaign progresses.
 Each kingdom features three levels: two main platforming stages and one boss fight.
-Unlike traditional platformers, Jungle Beat contains score-attack elements: the goal is not simply to get to the end of the level, but to get as many points, or "beats", as possible.
+Unlike traditional platformers, Jungle Beat contains score-attack elements: the goal is not simply to get to the end of the level, but to get as many points, or "beats", as possible, reminiscent of Yoshi’s Story.
 Beats are obtained by grabbing bananas, which are scattered throughout levels or can be summoned by defeating enemies and interacting with objects.
 The player performs combos in midair by grabbing bananas; a counter initiates and rises with each banana acquired before landing.
 Beats also serve as Donkey Kong's health, as the player loses beats if they are damaged by enemies or hazards.
 If the beat count reaches zero, the player receives a game over and must restart the kingdom from the beginning.